BlackyWolf/KJV-Bible-App/README.md

 # KJV Bible App

-A series of apps for reading the KJV version of the holy bible.
+An app for reading the KJV version of the holy bible.